peltzaj/hucat/README.md

 3. Optimize for remote deployments -
      - Modification to the NAT (local deployer style for the VM)
      - Have the daemon NOT run as 'root'
-     - Get rid of 'sudo' in ansible playbook
      - Configure code to use a centralized mongodb, instead of local instance